SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Getting Here

 The easiest way to get to the Beach Chalet San Francisco is by driving.
-There is plenty of free parking in the front of the building – or cross the street at Ocean Beach.
+There is plenty of free parking in the front of the building – or across the street at Ocean Beach.

-If you want to take public transportation, you can take the 5-Fulton bus from Union Square or Downtown San Francisco.
+If you want to take public transportation, you can take the 5-Fulton bus from Union Square or downtown San Francisco.
 Take this bus all the way to the La Playa Avenue stop.

 After you get off the bus, walk toward the beach, take a left at the Great Highway, and it's about two blocks down.